Leonid Nikolaev: Aftermath and responsibility for Kirov's death

 After Kirov's death, Stalin demanded swift punishment of the traitors and those found negligent in Kirov's death.
-Borisov, one of the first to come upon the scene, was arrested immediately.
+Borisov was arrested immediately.
 He died the day after Kirov's assassination, allegedly as the result of a fall from a truck in which he was being transported by the NKVD.
 On 28–29 December 1934, Nikolaev and 13 other people as members of the "counterrevolutionary group" were tried by the Military Collegium of the Supreme Court of the USSR commanded by Vasili Ulrikh.
 At 5:45 a.m., 29 December, all of them were sentenced to death and executed by shooting an hour later.

 Several NKVD officers from the Leningrad branch were convicted of negligence for not adequately protecting Kirov and were sentenced to prison terms of as much as ten years.
 Barmine claimed they never served their prison sentences.
 Instead, they were transferred to executive posts in Stalin's labour camps for a period of time, in effect, a demotion.
 Initially, a Communist Party communiqué reported that Nikolaev's guilt had been established and that he had confessed that he acted at the behest of a 'fascist power', receiving money from an unidentified 'foreign consul' in Leningrad.
 Barmine claimed that 104 other defendants, who were already in prison at the time of Kirov's assassination, who had no demonstrable connection to Nikolaev, were found guilty of complicity with the 'fascist plot' against Kirov and were summarily executed.

 A few days later, during a Communist Party meeting of the Moscow District, the Party secretary announced in a speech that Nikolaev had been personally interrogated by Stalin the day after the assassination, an unheard-of event for a party leader such as Stalin, "Comrade Stalin personally directed the investigation of Kirov's assassination.
 He questioned Nikolaev at length.
 The leaders of the Opposition placed the gun in Nikolaev's hand!".